glillico/ansible-role-configure_sshd/README.md

     configure_sshd_name: ssh

-The name of the ssh service on debian based systems.
+The name of the ssh service on Debian based systems.

 ### vars/main.yml